 Subcutaneous (SQ) Injection Instructions

-If you are still hesitant after watching the videos and reviewing the printed instructions, consider asking your healthcare provider, nurse, or pharmacist to show you what to do.
+If you are still hesitant after watching the video and reviewing the printed instructions, consider asking your healthcare provider, nurse, or pharmacist to show you what to do.
 If you find it easier for someone else to give you injections, ask a loved one for help.

 When giving yourself an injection, it is a good idea to pay attention to your breathing.
 Take deep breaths while giving yourself the injection.
 Breathing will help you to stay calm and relaxed while you administer the medication.
 Try to be in a stress-free environment and at a time you will not be rushed or interrupted.
 You should also wear comfortable clothing to give you easy access to the injection site.